 Beauty and the Beast Sing-Along (8/10)

-This fun little show is a nice reprieve from the hot outdoors while giving guests an opportunity to sing their favorite songs from the popular animated movie.
+This interesting show offers a nice reprieve from the hot outdoors while giving guests an opportunity to sing their favorite songs from the popular animated movie.
 Le Fou is the show host and guides you on a twisted tour through the original story, crediting him with the romance between Belle and the Beast.

 Magic Kingdom’s Best Entertainment & Attractions